cobalt-lang/cobalt-docs/content/5.language/manual.md

-# Cobalt Programming Language
+# Cobalt

-> Based on Lua 5.4.3, this is based on the official Lua manual, but with some changes to the language.
+> Based on Lua 5.3, this is based on the official Lua and LJS manual, but with some changes to the language.

 1 – Introduction
 ================